dynatrace-wwse/enablement-business-observability/lab-guide/content/07_bizevents_business_flow/02_bizevents_business_flow_data_validation/index.md

 ### Conclusion

-We have completed the `Business Flow` for the Astroshop `Order to Shipped` business process data validation.
+We have completed data validation for the Astroshop `Order to Shipped` Business Flow.